Wimmics/olivaw/docs/tests.md

 ## 1.2.
 Markdown format

-This format is an export from the previous [turtle format](#turtle-format) with some extra information from the [olivaw-earl dataset](../olivaw/test/olivaw-earl.ttl).
+This format is an export from the previous [turtle format](#turtle-format) with some extra information from the [olivaw ontology](../olivaw/test/olivaw.ttl).

 Let's see each section in detail.